simo411/Blog-App/README.md

-# Blog-App
-It is a website for blog created by React.js using hooks and MySql

-## My Awesome Blog App
+# My Awesome Blog App

 Welcome to My Awesome Blog App!
 This is a simple web application for creating and viewing blog posts.
 It allows users to register, login, and create their own blog posts as well as view existing blog posts.